Nothin' Fancy: Recordings

 Their sixth album, "Reflections," was a much more personal album, with Andes penning 10 of the 13 songs.
 It featured the novelty single "I Met My Baby in the Porta-John Line" as a bonus track, also by Andes.
 "Reflections" was not as commercially successful as "Once Upon a Road," but it was from these two albums and the performances from this period that Nothin' Fancy had found its highly unique voice, which paid homage to bands such as the Country Gentlemen and the Seldom Scene.
 The late Charlie Waller, a founding member of the Country Gentlemen who went on to lead that group until his death in 2004, met with Andes at the Society for the Preservation of Bluegrass Music of America annual convention and learned the song "Heaven Got an Angel" from Andes (that was recorded originally on "Field of Dreams") and recorded it on the Country Gentlemen album "Cryin' in the Chapel."

 Their eighth album, Lord Bless This House, the first all-gospel recording for the group, was officially released January 27, 2009 through Pinecastle.
-Co-produced by Grammy-nominated bluegrass artist Rhonda Vincent and her brother Darrin Vincent (of Dailey and Vincent fame) with guest appearances from the both of them, it is frequently played on Sirius XM Radio's Bluegrass Junction station, along with other selections from their discography.
+Co-produced by Grammy-nominated bluegrass artist Rhonda Vincent and her brother Darrin Vincent (of Dailey and Vincent fame) with guest appearances from the both of them, it is frequently played on SiriusXM Radio's Bluegrass Junction station, along with other selections from their discography.

 Undeniable is the group's 16th studio recording, released in 2019 to celebrate their 25th year together.
 The album includes all-original songwriting by Mike Andes, Caleb Cox, and Chris Sexton.
 It features Mike Andes (mandolin, lead/harmony vocals), Chris Sexton (fiddle, harmony vocals), Caleb Cox (guitar, lead/harmony vocals), James Cox (bass), and Jacob Flick (banjo).
-Cello, viola, and string arrangements on “Here’s To My Life” were provided by Chris Sexton.
+Cello, viola, and string arrangements on “Here's To My Life” were provided by Chris Sexton.
 The album was recorded, mixed, and mastered at Mountain Fever Studios in Willis, Virginia and released by Mountain Fever Records.